 With your expertise in the market you’ll likely be able to figure out the demographics of the people you want to target.
 With Facebook, you can define your target audience by age range, specific income level, location, and other common interests.

-Think through these things carefully because you’ll want to refer back to these qualities when targeting your audience for your Facebook advertising campaign.
+Think through these things carefully because you’ll want to refer back to these qualities when targeting your audience for your Facebook ads.

 4. Know Your Goals and Determine Your KPIs